 Product Ingredients / Not Allowed / Artificial Sweeteners / Foods / Standard:

-1. The following sweeteners are synthetic, do not occur in nature, and will not be allowed in products and packaging labeled as food (products with a “Nutrition Facts” panel) for exhibit on the tradeshow floor:
+1. The following sweeteners are synthetic, do not occur in nature, and will not be allowed in products and packaging labeled as food (products with a “Nutrition Facts” panel) for exhibit on the tradeshow floor (NOTE: Dietary supplements will be reviewed on a case-by-case basis):

 Sweet ‘N Low®